avsaase/embassy-tutorial/README.md

 cargo embed
 ```

-2. In a separate terminal:
+2. To debug, in a separate terminal:

 ```shell
 ./gdb.sh